Entanglement generation via single-qubit rotations in a torn Hilbert space: Introduction

-Recently, there are pioneer experimental demonstrations generating varieties of entangled states including SSS \cite{malia2022distributed, zhao2020near, eckner2023realizing,chen2011conditional,braverman2019near}, W states \cite{tashima2009local, mikami2005new, fang2019three, eibl2004experimental,sewell2012magnetic,koschorreck2010spin}, and GHZ states \cite{omran2019generation,huang2011experimental, su2007experimental,takeda2021quantum}.
+Recently, there are pioneer experimental demonstrations generating varieties of entangled states including SSS \cite{malia2022distributed, zhao2020near, eckner2023realizing,chen2011conditional,braverman2019near}, W states \cite{tashima2009local, mikami2005new, fang2019three, eibl2004experimental,sewell2012magnetic}, and GHZ states \cite{omran2019generation,huang2011experimental, su2007experimental,takeda2021quantum, zhang2022synthesizing,wang2019synthesis,song2019generation,ren2020simultaneous}.
 In order to apply these helpful entangled states into practical applications, one important issue is how to scale up these entangled states with more particles, which is a highly non-trivial problem.
 Usually, generation of entanglement requires many-body interaction between particles, and extremely high control precision of interaction is needed when the particle number increases.
-Any imperfection that can be ignored at small system size may deteriorate the fidelity when the particle number scales up.
-This limits the applicability of entanglement generation and only some particular classes of entangled states are created so far.
+Sometimes, people can bypass the highly-precise control and utilize dissipation for creating robust entangled states in many-body systems \cite{shankar2021subradiant,dalla2013dissipative,krauter2011entanglement, kastoryano2011dissipative, reiter2016scalable, shen2011steady}.
+These designs are usually for some particular entangled states.
+Thus, a universal protocol to create a wide range of or almost arbitrary entangled states is still essential and important in this area.